 (d) Where to file.
-See § 4000.4 for
+See § 4000.4 of this chapter for information on where to file.

-information on where to file. (e) Date of filing.
-The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a submission under this part was filed with the PBGC.
+(e) Date of filing.
+The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a submission under this subpart was filed with the PBGC.